 Who we are

-But when it became clear how big the cuts are, and how little the parent community knew about them, it seemed better to do something than to wait.
+But when it became clear that cultural, physical and enrichment education were coming under pressure from the cuts, and how little the parent community knew about it, it seemed better to do something than to wait.

 The board

 Three board members — chair, secretary, treasurer.
-Two operational team members.
+Three operational team members.
 All parents, all unpaid.

 Hieke